openui/open-ui/README.md

 addressing them with new modern variants that address the needs of web developers.
 As the pattern to bringing a new control to the platform becomes more clear, I'll continue to update these steps.

+Build each component with React, Vue, Angular, Lightning and web components.
+Detail what is missing.
+It would also be good to create an idealized version of what you would want the web components version to look like.

 # Key pillars for a solid control that web developers will use
 In discussions, customer & partner discussions, and surveys there are a few key aspects that we must deliver in order for the native components and controls that the platform delivers to be heavily utilized.